The number of mountaineers has been increasing, partly because the hiking season lasts almost all year.

 Winter – concise days.
 Nights are cold.
 Snow cover increases the risk of avalanches and slips, and snow and fog impair visibility and cause orientation problems.

-Spring – mountains are under a thick snow cover changing its characteristics during the day: the snow is frozen and complicated in the morning (slips) and heavy and wet in the afternoon (avalanches).
+Spring – mountains are under a thick snow cover, changing their characteristics during the day: the snow is frozen and complicated in the morning (slips) and heavy and wet in the afternoon (avalanches).
 Despite occasional summer temperatures, winter weather conditions with snow and fog are not uncommon.

 The complexity and diversity of weather mean that mountaineering in the Julian Alps (TNP) is exceptionally beautiful but also dangerous.
 Every tour is a unique experience, but only if the mountaineer manages to avoid the dangers through prudent action and sound equipment.